etcd-io/website/content/docs/_index.md

 ---
-title: The etcd documentation
+title: Documentation versions
+linkTitle: Versions
+simple_list: true
+# TODO(chalin): disable breadcrumbs for this page
 ---

 Welcome to the docs for etcd!
-The following versions are available:
+The following doc versions are available:

 {{< versions >}}